rida2911/-SMS-Spam-Detection-System-Using-NLP/README.md

 # SMS Spam Detection

 ## Overview
-SMS Spam Detection is a machine learning model that takes an SMS as input and predicts whether the message is a spam or not spam message.
-The model is built using Python and deployed on the web using Streamlit.
+SMS Spam Detection is a Machine Learning model that takes an SMS as input and predicts whether the message is spam or not spam.
+Built using Python , this project was developed as part of my AICTE Internship on AI: TechSaksham, a CSR initiative of Microsoft and SAP, where I worked on machine learning-based classification models.

 ## Technology Used
 - Python